omidashtari/spherical_code_pmmh/README.md

 * `Ekin_spectral.dat`: Fourier spectrum of the kinetic energy density.
 * `T_k_spectral.dat`: square of the Euclidean norm of the spectral temperature field as for all Chebyshev modes.
 This will allow to study the resolution in the r coordinate.
 * `KE_timeserie.dat` (only in timestepping): timeseries of the kinetic energy density.
-* `Ur_mgep_timeserie.dat` (only in timestepping): timestepping of the r component of the velocity field at a point places in the equatorial plane at mid gap.
+* `Ur_mgep_timeserie.dat` (only in timestepping): timestepping of the r component of the velocity field at point places in the equatorial plane at mid gap.
 Allows for the computation of drifting frequencies of rotating waves from timestepping simulations.

 When performing continuation, there is also the `Continuation_params.dat` file that contains values of the control parameter, total number of Newton steps, total number of GMRES iterations, kinetic energy, drifting frequency and maximum r component of the velocity field in the equatorial plane.